Gelerion/otel-playground/README.md

 This repository doubles as a tutorial.
 Follow these labs in order.
 Each lab has a goal, steps, verification, and an optional challenge.

-**Important**: When switching scenarios, always run `make down` first to stop the current server, then run the desired scenario (e.g., `make scenario-errors`).
-The scenario targets will refuse to start if a server is already running to prevent confusion about which environment variables are active.

 ### Lab 0 – Bootstrap and Verify

-Prerequisite: `make scenario-basics`

 - Goal: Bring up the stack and confirm signals flow.
 - Steps:
     1. Start everything: `make up`
-    2. Send a request: `curl http://localhost:8080/v1/hello/gelerion`
+    2. Send a request: `make send-request` or `curl http://localhost:8080/v1/hello/gelerion`
 - Verify:
     - Grafana → Explore → Tempo: find a trace for service `otel-playground` with span `GET /v1/hello/:name`.
     - Prometheus: check metric series exist (see [docs/queries.md](docs/queries.md)).